 INITIAL PURCHASE, INTEGRATION, AND VALIDATION OF COMMERCIAL SOFTWARE

-Upon purchase of commercial software, we will begin integrating it into our product’s ecosystem and then validate any workflows or processes to ensure successful operation and correct output.
-Once the software is set up, we then need to start manually validating that the software is working as expected and whether other components are working properly as well.
+Upon purchase of commercial software, you will begin integrating it into your product’s ecosystem and then validate any workflows or processes to ensure successful operation and correct output.
+Once the software is set up, you then need to start manually validating that the software is working as expected and whether other components are working properly as well.

 COMMERCIAL SOFTWARE IS UPDATED ON A TIMELINE

 Commercial software is generally updated on a regular basis.
-Updates can be as frequent as daily, yearly or somewhere in between.
-If our system contains multiple services or components of commercial software, we should expect that the updates are not going to be aligned.
-This means we should stay up-to-date with validation of each update to avoid a complex scenario of figuring out which update is causing our issues.
+Updates can be as frequent as daily, yearly, or somewhere in between.
+If your system contains multiple services or components of commercial software, you should expect that the updates are not going to be aligned.
+This means you should stay up-to-date with the validation of each update to avoid a complex scenario of figuring out which update is causing your issues.
 Each update should follow with a validation that the existing operation has not been negatively impacted and changes to that software are accounted for within the integration.
-Manual validation takes time to complete properly and if updates occur across a selection of software within a short period of time, we will develop a backlog of queued validation requirements.
+Manual validation takes time to complete properly and if updates occur across a selection of software within a short period of time, you will develop a backlog of queued validation requirements.
 Depending on the number of available personnel and their workload, running these validations could take an unexpected and extended amount of time.
 The validation backlog will most importantly delay bug and security fixes as well as new features from being readily available within our products ecosystem.